Telemedicine at USACS

 - Tele-Emergency services for patients at home who are considering whether they need to come to the emergency department.

 - Collaboration amongst physicians including Tele-Triage within the ED, Tele-Hospitalist, Tele-Observation, and Tele-ICU; as well as ED staff oversight and Tele-Follow Up.

-- In addition, during COVID-19 Telemedicine can be helpful in the hospital to reduce PPE use by limiting the number of in-person encounters between the clinician and patient.
+- In addition, during COVID-19 Telemedicine can be helpful in the hospital to reduce PPE use by limiting the number of in-person encounters between the physician or APP and patient.